geoffrey-diederichs/Learning_maldev/DLL_injection/Basic_DLL_injection/README.md

 C:\dll.dll

 You can change that by modifiyng the dll's path at line 23 of launcher.cpp.
 You can then compile those files under linux using mingw-w64.
-For example with debian :
+For example with kali :

 ```sh
 $ sudo apt update && sudo apt upgrade